How to Make Pickles From Cucumbers

 Make sure you label your jars with the date and contents.
 Home canned products can be kept for up to one year, and even with just a few jars you can forget when they were made or what is in them.
 There are all types of decorative labels available--choose the kind that is best for your purposes, whether gift-giving or basic storage.
 Some come with permanent adhesive and others can be removed by dissolving in warm water if you want to reuse the jars.

 Also, remove the bands while storing.
-Here are reasons why:
+Here are the reasons why:

 Bands may harbor moisture or food residue, leading to rust or mold, and could attract bugs and other critters.

 Bands may give you the false impression that the lids are still sealed properly.